 Courses of Study

-[RU120] Russia in Film and Myth (in English) A writing-intensive examination of the mechanisms and dynamics of subverting, dismantling, and recycling Soviet mythical structures as a part of new national myth-building that accompanies the dramatic social, economic, ideological, and demographic changes in post-Communist Russia.
-Students will combine intellectual inquiry into changing representations of social structures, ethnic relations, and gender roles in Russia with the development of the analytical skills and vocabulary necessary to think and write critically about film.
+[RU120] Reel Russia What role does Russia's "most important art" play in shaping the nation's present and future?
+How does it legitimate or subvert the official notions of usable and unusable past?
+What has caused the shift from the rigorous interrogation of the Communist past in the 1990s to the revival and reintegration of Soviet-era policies, practices, and values in the 21st century?
+Students will combine intellectual inquiry into changing representations of social structures, ethnic relations, and gender roles in Russia with the development of visual literacy, analytical skills, and vocabulary necessary to think and write critically about film.
 Four credit hours.
 A, W1.

 [RU125J] Elementary Russian I Intensive introductory course equivalent to RU125f.
 Upon successful completion of the course, students may proceed to Elementary Russian II, RU126s.
 Enables students to acquire a high degree of competence through communicative learning and interaction.
 Acquisition of grammar and vocabulary through substantial engagement in repetition, memorization, role playing, and creative communication, reinforced by listening, readings, writing, and speaking assignments outside of the classroom.
 Cultural practices of Russians are studied through language.
+Students are invited to participate in a planned trip to Moscow and St. Petersburg during Spring Break 2022.
 Three credit hours.

 RU126s Elementary Russian II Continuation of first-year introductory course enables students to acquire a high degree of competence in elementary Russian.
 Prerequisite: Russian 125.
 Four credit hours.
-Karpusheva
+Instructor

 RU135fs Conversation Group An informal, weekly, small-group meeting appropriate for second-year students concurrently enrolled in Russian 126, 127, or 128.
 Topics for discussion include autobiography, education, leisure-time activities, travel, stores, and films.
 Conducted entirely in Russian.
 May be repeated for credit.
 Nongraded.
 One credit hour.
-Instructor, Monastireva-Ansdell
+Levina

 [RU222] Revolutionary Performances: Theater and the Energy of the Unspoken (in English) Explores revolutionary developments in Eastern European performance, focusing on the theoretical and practical contributions of directors, actors, and playwrights to now-canonical practices and theories of performance art.
 The course approaches Eastern European theater as a revolutionary series of dynamic breakthroughs, whose avant-garde theatrical craft existed in a protracted tension between the catalytic possibilities of an embodied medium and the exhausted Soviet body politic.
 Taking advantage of the Lab format and the instructor's own professional actor training in Russia, we will pair viewings, primary documents and production histories with hands-on exercises.
 In English.
 Energy/Exhaustion Humanities Lab Four credit hours.
 A.

-RU326s Conversation and Composition: Personal ID in 20th-Century Literature Reading and analysis of literary and historical texts.
+RU326s Conversation and Composition Reading and analysis of literary and historical texts.
 Topics change each year.
-Spring 2021: The Search for Personal Identity in 20th-Century Russian Literature.
+Spring 2022: Twentieth- and twenty-first-century Russian Literature and Culture.
 Grammar review and continued practice in oral and written expression.
 Conducted in Russian.
 Prerequisite: Russian 325.
 Four credit hours.
-Monastireva-Ansdell
+L. Orte

-RU335s Conversation Group An informal, weekly, small-group meeting for intermediate/advanced conversation practice in Russian.
+RU335fs Conversation Group An informal, weekly, small-group meeting for intermediate/advanced conversation practice in Russian.
 Topics accommodate student interests.
 Conducted in Russian.
 May be repeated for credit.
 Nongraded.
 Prerequisite: Russian 127 or equivalent.
 One credit hour.
-Instructor
+Levina

 [RU346] Russian Poetry Weekly meetings focus on poems by one of the major 20th-century Russian poets, including Blok, Esenin, Akhmatova, Tsvetaeva, Pasternak, Mandelshtam, and Brodsky.
 Readings in Russian; discussion in English.
 May be repeated for credit.
 Prerequisite: Russian 127.
 One or two credit hours.